-In my faith formation I am a cradle Roman Catholic who came from a very traditional Catholic background.
+In my faith formation I began as a cradle Roman Catholic who came from a very traditional Catholic background.
 I am well versed in Mass in the Extraordinary Form (low and high), Code of Canon Law (CIC), Purgatorial Society, etc.

 In 1988 I received a certification as a religious education teacher, from the Archdiocese of Detroit.
 I have also taught scripture basics within the Catholic Church for both youth and adult formation over a nine year period.
 I was married in the Catholic Church in 1985 and raised 3 daughters through the Catholic School System.

 I started this blog in 2008 to lend a voice to the deconstruction of my faith.
 It was a bitter and divisive time in my life.
 I was definitely not on the ultimate path in those dark times.